SlexAxton/txjs2013/schedule/08_node.md

 Once a great and mighty seeker of adventure, Isaac Z. Schlueter has in recent times been reduced to a build slave for the Node.js project.
 He is fascinated by pushing the limits of anarchic self-governance in open source communities, and has an unhealthy fixation on writing JavaScript.

+### Marco Rogers
+#### Streeeams, probably

+One of the best features of modern node.js applications are streams.
+However, these unix-y concepts are often overlooked by folks.
+The performance increases and readability of streams are often a huge win for developers.
+Marco will help separate the FUD from the Fact.

+Marco is a Senior JavaScript Engineer at Yammer in San Francisco.
+You've probably seen him on twitter as [@polotek](https://twitter.com/polotek).
+He's a node expert, a member of [The Node Firm](http://thenodefirm.com/) and frequent open source contributor on [github](https://github.com/polotek).